 Rules & Guidelines

->In the event of a point tie, tie-breaker will be the quickest time.
+- In the event of a point tie, tie-breaker will be the fastest time.

->ALL obstacles will require BOTH Dog and Horse/Rider to negotiate.
+- All obstacles will require BOTH the dog and horse/rider to negotiate and complete.

 Zero Tolerance Policy